Pesticide applicator certification is required for:

 - in or on the grounds of a school, hospital, nursing home, or daycare facilities,

-- application of pesticides on public lands.
+- on public lands.

 - Anyone applying a pesticide where the label specifies for use by "certified or authorized applicators".